Posted on

 • Not personalized: All of us like an email that addresses us personally.
 Special or specific messages or some exclusive offer can grab the reader’s attention, which is not the case with an email blast.

-• Not segmented: What if you greet Happy Independence Day on the 4th of July to your subscribers who are Non-Americans, and vice versa?
-It won’t resonate much with them, and hence there’s a high chance for it to be considered irrelevant.
+• Not segmented: What if you greet Happy Independence Day on the 4th of July to your subscribers who are not American citizens, and vice versa?
+It won’t resonate much with them, and hence, there’s a high chance for it to be considered irrelevant.

-• Not targeted: If you don’t send emails to customers based on their previous purchases or choices, they may find it less important and not relevant to them.
+• Not targeted: If you don’t send emails to customers based on their previous purchases or demographics, they may find it less important and not relevant to them.

-• Unexpected: Emails that come randomly or are unexpected are more likely to not be responded to.
+• Unexpected: Emails that come randomly or are unexpected are more likely to be overlooked.

-Such emails stand a higher chance of landing in the spam or in the Promotional section that are bound to be overlooked by your audience.
+Such emails stand a higher chance of landing in the spam and hence missing the mark.

-Eventually this results in a poor sending reputation and distrust from your audience.
+Eventually, this results in a poor senders’ reputation and erodes your audience’s trust.

-Email marketing still leads to significant conversions, and email blast is no exception provided it is implemented perfectly.
+Email marketing continues to offer significant conversions, and email blast is no exception, provided it is implemented perfectly.

 Let’s check out more details about it in the points to follow: